Peer Review Process & Guidelines

 Becoming a reviewer

-Due to the nature of this developing sector, THMT continually seeks and obtains advice and guidance from academic and healthcare experts that join the journal board to ensure appropriate and timely manuscript reviews to promote trusted, ethical scholarly communication and academic contribution to the field.
+THMT continually seeks and obtains advice and guidance from academic and healthcare experts that join the journal board to ensure appropriate and timely manuscript reviews, to promote trusted, ethical scholarly communication and academic contribution to the field.
 Reviewers are selected based on expertise in the field.
 They are expected to adhere to the standards set by COPE on publication integrity and ethics.
 THMT expects reviewers to report the conduct of unethical research or false scientific communications practices.
 Reviewers will provide prompt, confidential, objective comments and manuscript reviews that contribute to ongoing and final THMT editorial decisions and best practices.
 Reviewers will abide by the Ethical Guidelines for Peer Reviewers ascribed by COPE.
 Conflict of Interest (COI) is located here.

-Editors are selected either by self-nomination, or by nominations that are made from the Editors-in-Chief, Editorial Board and publisher whereby reviews of letters, curriculum vitaes and interviews are conducted with the candidate and/or colleagues and experts in the field from around the world.
+Editors are selected either by self-nomination, or by nominations that are made from the Editors-in-Chief, Editorial Board, and publisher whereby reviews of letters, curriculum vitaes and interviews are conducted with the candidate and/or colleagues and experts in the field from around the world.
 THMT seeks multidisciplinary experts and practitioners of the highest caliber and passion in the field, and prefers candidates that possess knowledge of academic journal workflow and familiarity with the peer review process.
-Occasionally, THMT will send out a "Call for Reviewers."
+Occasionally, THMT will send out a "Call for Reviewers or Editors."

 To become a THMT peer reviewer, please send a letter to the editor including attestation of no affiliation(s) with suspected predatory journals or publisher(s) with your CV attached to info@partnersindigitalhealth.com.